qiita-spots/qiita/README.rst

   * Target gene data: we support deblur against GreenGenes (13_8) and close reference picking against GreenGenes (13_8) and Silva.
-  * Metagenoic/Shotgun data: we support Shogun processing.
-Note that this data is suitable for download and further down stream analyses but we don't recommend meta-analysis within Qiita (only single study).
+  * Metagenomic and Metatranscriptomic data: we support Shogun processing.
   * biom files can be added as new preparation templates for downstream analyses; however, this cannot be made public.